swiftlang/swift-evolution/proposals/XXXX-harmonize-access-modifiers.md

 Amend access modifier rules as follows:

 An extension may optionally be marked with an explicit access modifier that specifies the default scope \[see SE-0025\].
-However, such an explicit modifier _must not match (or exceed) the original type's access level_.
+However, such an _explicit_ access modifier must not match (and must not exceed) the original type's access level.
+As clarified in SE-0025, _explicit_ access modifiers will continue to set the maximum allowed access within an extension.

 This rule would preserve the possibility of using extensions as grouping constructs.
 At the same time, it would (1) remove the possibility of writing `public extension` to default the access level of members to `public`; and (2) clarify the notion that an access modifier on an extension is a shorthand and not a way to create a first-class entity by disallowing repeating of the original type's access level.

-_Explicit_ access modifiers will continue to set the maximum allowed access within an extension, as clarified in SE-0025.
+No change is proposed for extensions _without_ an explicit access modifier.
+As implied in SE-0025, the default access level of members declared inside extensions _without_ an explicit access modifier will be `internal` after implementation of the `fileprivate`/`private` distinction, and the compiler will not warn about access modifiers broader than that of the original type.

 ## Alternatives considered